-In 2021/2022 AvSec had a staff establishment of 1,321.9 FTE and the 2022/2023 budget is prepared on an average establishment of 1,395.7.
+In 2022/23 AvSec had a staff establishment of 1,309.53 FTE.
 Most are front-line service delivery staff, based in airports around the country, with a national office team based in Wellington.

 Sustainable funding for civil aviation

 The Authority has three primary sources of revenue: